opsvision/snap-plugin-publisher-awssqs/README.md

 ```

 #### Building
 The following provides instructions for building the plugin yourself if you decided to downlaod the source.
 We assume you already have a $GOPATH setup for [golang development](https://golang.org/doc/code.html).
-The repository utilizes [glide](https://github.com/Masterminds/glide) for library management.
+The plugin utilizes [glide](https://github.com/Masterminds/glide) for library management.
 ```
 $ mkdir -p $GOPATH/src/github.com/opsvision
 $ cd $GOPATH/src/github.com/opsvision